RayP2P/php-signaler/README.md

 ## Configure

-all you need to focus is config.php
+all you need to focus is [config.php](https://github.com/RayP2P/php-signaler/blob/master/config.php "config.php")

-	//Gateway LanIP,change it when you are using in cluster.
+	//Gateway LanIP,change it when you are using in cluster.(public IP is also could be use, but not suggested.)
 	'lanIP'=>'127.0.0.1',
 	//Register Address
 	'registerAddress'=>'127.0.0.1',